Predictable by Design, Vulnerable by Nature: Security Consequences of Learnability in UAV State Estimators: Introduction

-Such attack spaces have been shown to exist for EKF, the de-facto standard for vehicles with non-linear dynamics \cite{stealthy_optimal_myopic}.
-Pajic \etal\cite{stealthy_attack_resilient_linear} showed that stealthy attacks under linear time-invariant systems is not feasible.
-However, Hallyburton \etal \cite{stealthy_optimal_myopic} showed that finding optimal stealthy false data injection (FDI) values for non-linear dynamical systems is computationally feasible.
-Arnstrom and Teixeira \cite{arnstrom2024stealthy} demonstrated stealthy FDI for an EKF through numerical simulation.
-Khazraei \etal \cite{khazraei2022learning} demonstrated such an attack against the CARLA\cite{dosovitskiy2017carla} autonomous driving simulator.
-However, \textit{vehicular dynamics for a UAV is more complex than a car since the former has to persistently balance itself in the air to be stable}.
-They also demonstrated an attack that works only on their own implementation of a theoretical UAV model \cite{bouabdallah2007full,khazraei2023vulnerability}.
-Other work shows attacks against the perception module on the PX4\footnote{PX4 is an opensource flight controller suite for various types of vehicles} system \cite{amir_stealthy_perception_resiliency,amir_stealthy_perception}.
-However, this (whitebox) approach \textit{requires that an attacker has full knowledge of the state estimator}, which may not be very feasible.
-ARES \cite{ding2023get} proposed a reinforcement learning based approach to find adversarial values for the control task to move the vehicle away from its planned path.
-It is also a whitebox approach and the objective isn't stealthy deviations like the examples shown in \fig{\ref{fig:example_sa}}.
-Overall, existing literature in this space show that EKF-based algorithms are susceptible to stealthy attacks --- this includes EKF-based anomaly detectors, \eg SAVIOR \cite{quinonez2020savior}.
-However, they are either specific to a particular state estimation algorithm, or require extensive knowledge about implementation details.
+Existence of such problem spaces in state estimation have been studied \cite{stealthy_attack_resilient_linear} and shown to exist for EKF, the de-facto standard for vehicles with non-linear dynamics \cite{stealthy_optimal_myopic}.
+Prior work has demonstrated this through numerical simulations \cite{arnstrom2024stealthy}, theoretical models \cite{bouabdallah2007full}~\cite{khazraei2023vulnerability} and simulations with simpler vehicle dynamics (\ie cars) \cite{{khazraei2022learning}}.
+However, \textit{vehicular dynamics for a UAV are more complex since they must constantly balance in the air}.
+Other work attacks the perception module on the PX4\footnote{PX4 is a very popular opensource flight controller used in various types of vehicles} system \cite{amir_stealthy_perception_resiliency,amir_stealthy_perception}, but these approaches \textit{require full internal knowledge} of the state estimator.
+Similarly, ARES \cite{ding2023get} uses reinforcement learning based approaches to find adversarial values for a control task to move the vehicle away from its planned path but also requires knowledge of implementation logic and its objective isn't avoiding detection.
+Stealth is critical for adversaries, especially in long lasting missions, since early detection allows operators to correct the issue or deploy alternate drones, thwarting the disruption.
+Much work has gone into the use of physical spoofing attacks (\eg \cite{kerns2014unmanned, tractorbeam, stealthy_gps_navigation, fusionripper, attack_vec_imu_sound, walnut, poltergeist, kim2024systematic, davidson2016controlling}) but all of them either require line of sight conditions and/or the use of specialized hardware, both of which limit their wider applicability.
+Overall, existing literature in this space shows that EKF-based algorithms are susceptible to sensor spoofing attacks.
+However, they are either specific to a particular state estimation algorithm, simpler vehicle types, require extensive knowledge about implementation details or require specialized hardware units.